cosmos/cosmos-sdk/CONTRIBUTING.md

 - `LGTM` without an explicit approval means that the changes look good, but you haven't pulled down the code, run tests locally and thoroughly reviewed it.
 - `Approval` through the GH UI means that you understand the code, documentation/spec is updated in the right places, you have pulled down and tested the code locally.
+- If you sat down with the PR submitter and did a pairing review please note that in the `Approval`, or your PR comments.
 - If you are only making "surface level" reviews, submit any notes as `Comments` without adding a review.

 ### A Note on Documentation Updates